I left a job at a local newspaper to immerse myself in the cycling industry seven years ago.

 He’s also a bike fitter so when I mention I’ve had some knee pain I think nothing of a quick bike fit check up whilst I’m there.
 Until he turns into the Facebook direct messenger creep making comments about my un-aero-boobs.

 Closely related: the ex-colleague who DMed me to say “I wouldn’t mind seeing you in the shower, like what’s his name did”.
 I’ve no idea what he’s talking about but spent the next week wondering if I once forgot to lock the shower door.
+It was a creepy thing to say and just not professional in any way.

 I’m not big into women’s specific bikes – but I am keen on components that fit.